Entoloma quadratum

 Entoloma quadratum is a species of agaric fungus in the family Entolomataceae.
 The fungus was originally described as Agaricus quadratus by Miles Joseph Berkeley and Moses Ashley Curtis in 1859; Egon Horak transferred it to Entoloma in 1976.

+The mushroom is mostly orange.
+The cap grows up to 3.5 cm wide and the stem reaches 10 cm long.
+The spore print is pinkish-brown.
+It can resemble E. luteum, E. murrayi, and Hygrocybe conica.

-It is found in Africa, Asia, Europe, and North America.
+It is found in Africa, Asia, Europe, and North America, under conifers and in moist soil.